rparkins999/CalendarTrigger/README.md

 In order keep the its data, CalendarTrigger now allows you to save its settings to a (fixed) file or to replace the current settings by those from the file: there are buttons to do these actions in the Debugging screen.
 This can be used to save the settings before uninstalling, or to transfer your settings to a different device.

 ## Permissions

 CalendarTrigger uses the following permissions:-

 READ_CALENDAR
 This is needed for CalendarTrigger to work at all: if this permission is denied, the User Interface will appear to work, but attempts to read the calendar will return nothing, so it will not do anything in response to calendar events.

+WRITE_CALENDAR
+This in only needed for floating time events: if this permission is denied, you cannot set events to floating time, but CalendarTrigger will otherwise work normally.

 READ_PHONE_STATE
 This is needed to enable CalendarTrigger to avoid muting the audio during a call: if this permission is denied and an event calls for the audio to be muted, it may mute the audio even if a call is in progress.
 If it notices that this permission was previously granted but has been removed, it will display a notification (only once each time the permission state changes).